lily4499/MongoDB-Replica-Set-Deployment-with-Docker-Ansible/README.md

 ## 🧱 Step-by-Step Breakdown

 ### 🔹 Step 1: Docker Compose for MongoDB Replica Set
-Creates 3 MongoDB containers with `--replSet rs0` for replication.
+Creates 3 MongoDB containers with `--replSet rs0` for replication  ( tells MongoDB:"You're part of a replica set named rs0.").

 To spin up three MongoDB containers that will act as replica set members.
 This creates a foundation for high availability and data redundancy.
  - Each container (mongo1, mongo2, mongo3) runs MongoDB with --replSet rs0 to prepare for joining a replica set.